churchill-lab/AddictionCourse2015/README.md

 In both cases, see Digital Ocean droplets list to find IP of your machine.
 In your browser you can now access RStudio http://IP:8787 (user: rstudio, password: rstudio) and terminal http://IP:8080 (user: root, password: root).

 You are paying for your Digital Ocean machine as long as it is running.
-Do not forget to destroy it.
+Do not forget to destroy it in the end!